 - Any medication not picked up by the last day of school will be disposed of.

 Each child's immunization record is checked annually upon entry through the 12th grade to assure it is in keeping with the State Board of Education regulations.
 Periodically, statewide changes are made to the immunization requirements, which require additional immunizations.
 When this occurs, the VBSD nurses send out notices to inform parents.
-The current requirements are:

-In conjunction with the Crawford County Health Implementation Office and according to the guideline set forth by the state, flu shot clinics are held at each school within the school district.
+Flu Shot Clinics: In conjunction with the Crawford County Health Implementation Office and according to the guideline set forth by the state, flu shot clinics are held at each school within the school district.
 This is on a voluntary basis and written parental permission is required to take part in the this clinic.

 What difference do we make?